websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/understanding-module-projects.md

 Export-Package: com.liferay.docs.j1h1.greeting.api
 ```

-The module's name is *j1hs Greeting API*.
-Its symbolic name--a name that ensures uniqueness--is `com.liferay.docs.j1h1.greeting.api`.
+The module's name is *j1h1 Greeting API*.
+Its symbolic name---a name that ensures uniqueness---is `com.liferay.docs.j1h1.greeting.api`.
 Its semantic version is declared next, and its package is *exported*, which means it's made available to other modules.
 This module's package is just an API other modules can implement.

 Finally, there's the Java class, which in this case is an interface: